Skip to main content

 From Prompting to Shipping: The Complete Vibe Coding Workflow

-Most practitioners can prompt an AI to write code.
+Most engineers can prompt an AI to write code.
 Fewer can operate a complete vibe coding workflow that consistently ships production-quality software.
 The difference is not the AI — it is the system around it.

 This is the workflow that BridgeMind.ai uses internally and teaches through Vibecademy's certification programs.